This year's storytellers are Kevin Kling, Tim Lowry, Lyn Ford and Carmen Agra-Deedy.

 The Athens Area Arts Council presents a discussion on "The Future of Filmmaking in Athens" led by Danielle Rusk and Jeff Marker.

-(Georgia Museum of Art and Lamar Dodd School of Art) Take a tour of works made by women in the museum's permanent collection, then go to the art school and work on improving the coverage of women and the arts on Wikipedia.
+(Georgia Museum of Art and Lamar Dodd School of Art) Sarah Kate Gillespie and Nell Andrew will give a gallery talk on modernity and spaces of femininity in the art world, then go to the art school and work on improving the coverage of women and the arts on Wikipedia.

 (Cellar Theatre) Loosely based on the notorious Ruth Snyder case of 1927, Sophie Treadwell's episodic play depicts a young woman's disastrous efforts to conform to society's rigid expectations of women.